agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceconfig.md

 </code></pre>
 {{< /details >}}

-This is a repeated instance of the [MetricDescriptor](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/metric.proto#L33) message.
-It describes metrics and their types.
-The value shown is the default for services managed with Cloud Endpoints.
+---
 ### monitored_resources

 _Defines the monitored resources used by this service.
 This is required by the [Service.monitoring][google.api.Service.monitoring] and [Service.logging][google.api.Service.logging] configurations._

+`monitoredResources` is a repeated instance of the [MonitoredResourceDescriptor](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/monitored_resource.proto#L41) message.
+The value shown is the default for services managed with Cloud Endpoints.

 {{< details "example monitoredResources field" >}}
 <pre><code>  "monitoredResources": [